dmliao/tigerbook-wsse-auth-demo/README.md

 ## Notes

-* The WSSE verifier in `auth.js` is incomplete - there should be some check to make sure nonces are not reused.
+The WSSE verifier in `auth.js` is incomplete - there should be some check to make sure nonces are not reused.

+This app calls Tigerbook with a single application key for all users - which is not entirely ideal.
+In the ideal situation, the application would be able to procure an agent key for the user on their behalf, and use that key for their queries.
+However, we cannot do that for the following reasons:

+1. We cannot consume API endpoints on the client, because that violates AJAX's cross-domain protections.
+2. As a result, we use a proxy on the server to fetch Tigerbook requests.
+However, proxying through CAS to retrieve API keys becomes an issue.

+2 can be solved by understanding and implementing CAS proxying.
+However, this requires a server specifically to handle the proxy tickets, which I'm not sure Princeton has.